4 Best Oil-Based Lubes For Long-Lasting, Indulgent Sex

 No, thank you!

-Mineral oil, which is found in petroleum, is sometimes used as an ingredient on its own in oil-based lubes and should be avoided, as well.
+Mineral oil, which is found in petroleum and baby oil, is sometimes used as an ingredient on its own in oil-based lubes and should be avoided, as well.

 Untreated mineral oil has been classified as a carcinogen, which is the last thing you want in a lube.